 power and dynamics, noise free

 high quality power amplfication

-LEGEND Precision Sound Reproducers are sometimes called ”The Loudspeakers you don't hear” because they add so little to the signal that you only hear the recorded signal, and not the loudspeaker.
-They have no 'footprint'.
-Additionally, the small point sources create a floating sound image so convincing that it seems as if no sound is actually coming from the speaker units itself.
-A 3D cloud of sound is appearing between the units and the units themselves seem silent.
+LEGEND Precision Sound Reproducers are sometimes called ”The Loudspeakers you don't hear” because they add so little to the signal that you only hear the recorded sound, and not the loudspeaker.
+They do not add a 'footprint' to the signal.
+Additionally, the virtual point sources create a floating sound image so convincing that it seems as if no sound is actually coming from the speaker units themselves.
+A 3D cloud of sound is appearing in the room, between the units and the units themselves actually seem to be silent.
 Both these characteristics resulted in the use of the phrase ”The Loudspeakers you don't hear”.

 LEGEND 4000 Precision Sound Reproducer by John Watkinson

 |Description||Floor-standing phase-linear virtual point source active speaker system|